-The list distinguishes between countries based on the nature and severity of issues they face.
+The list distinguishes between countries based on the nature of issues they face.
 The classification uses the following categories:

-- Countries with high levels of institutional and social fragility, identified based on publicly available indicators that measure the quality of policy and institutions and manifestations of fragility.
+- Countries with high levels of institutional and social fragility, identified based on indicators that measure the quality of policy and institutions, and manifestations of fragility.

 - Classification of Fragile and Conflict-Affected Situations